 This monochrome image of Seatallan from the summit of Great Gable was one of my favourite photos from the day.

 The climb up Great Gable and Green Gable was so good it has actually produced two of my favourite photos from the last year, this one being the second.
 Green Gable might be overshadowed by its loftier twin but as a vantage point it is at least a match.
 The view over the High Stile ridge separating Ennerdale from the Buttermere Valley is about as good as the Lake District gets.

 The view of Glaramara from Sprinkling Tarn on Seathwaite Fell shows the ridge’s best side in my opinion.
 And it was while wild camping at the tarn that I managed to take this large panoramic photo of Glaramara.

 The sun shone only briefly so I had to act quickly.
 Stitching the individual images together to produce this one photo involved quite a lot of work but it was worth it.
 I love the light on this scene and wasn’t too upset that the following dawn was dull as ditch water!

 This dawn visit to Elter Water in Autumn proved to be very productive although at one stage it seemed as if the thick mist was not going to burn away at all.
 However as the sun rose higher visibility improved as the mist dissipated.
 I was stood on the banks of the River Brathay when it did start to clear and took this photo.

 And finally, possibly my favourite photo from the year.

-I have driven along the road linking Pooley Bridge to Glenridding many, many times.
+I have driven along the road on the western shore of Ullswater linking Pooley Bridge to Glenridding many, many times.
 I thought there was a good photo to be had where the road passes under Stybarrow Crag but had never had chance to try.

 And so that was 2015 – a fine year.
 I think expecting to get as many photographs published in 2016 is probably asking a bit too much.
 But I will try.